biffalo/BetterSecDefaults/README.md

 The script will check for EntraID P2 and exit if no lic found.
 Security defaults are also checked and disabled if enabled.

+All policies and named locations are checked for their existence prior to creation.

 # Requirements📃

 🔵EntraID Premium P2 Lic (script will bail if not found)